msrezaie/msrezaie/README.md

 - 🌱 I’m currently learning **Nodejs, React, and React Native**

-- 👨‍💻 All of my projects are available at [https://msrezaie.pythonanywhere.com/](https://msrezaie.pythonanywhere.com/)
+- 👨‍💻 Some of my projects are available at [https://msrezaie.pythonanywhere.com/](https://msrezaie.pythonanywhere.com/)

 - 📫 How to reach me **msulaymanr@outlook.com**